sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 **CHAPTER VIII.**

  The first part deals with Prānāgni Homa.
-It commences by directing the Sādhaka as to his posture and then to meditate on the Mūlādhāra^(**1**) in the middle of which is the "essence of Shakti" (Shaktisattva) that is Kundalinī and is surrounded by [Māyā Bījas](# "That is ").
+It commences by directing the Sādhaka as to his posture and then to meditate on the Mūlādhāra^(**1**) in the middle of which is the "essence of Shakti" (Shaktisattva) that is Kundalinī and is surrounded by Māyā Bījas[^61].
 Inside the Mūlādhāra is a triangle and five Kundas (fire pits) in which are the five fires Avasathaja, Sabhya, Āhavanīya, Anvāhārya and Gārhapatya.
 In these five Kundas the letters are mentally offered in Homa.
 The Vyanjanas are divided into 7 groups and the vowels into 2 groups of eight each.
 Each of these groups is called after one of the nine gems (Ratna) and directions are given as to which letters should be cast into which Kunda.
 By these offerings the Sādhaka realises his subtle body.
 Details are then given of the ritual of this Homa in which mental offerings of the senses (Indriyas) and so forth are made.

+[^61]: "That is "

  The second portion after the 26th verse deals with the worship of Sarasvatī; Her Nyāsa, Pūjā, Japa, Homa and so forth.
 A Hymn to Sarasvatī is given in vv.
 47-60.